ranganiroshini/Skincare-Product-Analysis/README.md

 # Skincare-Product-Analysis
-Analyzed Sephora skincare reviews to uncover insights, perform sentiment analysis, and build a recommendation system.
+A data analysis project exploring Sephora skincare trends using Python, SQL, and Streamlit